maxbarkouras/x64-ASM-Toolchain/README.md

 # x64-ASM-Toolchain
 An assembler and disassembler written in x64 assembly for the MIPS ISA (yes its crazy)

+**Compilation:**
+- This was written for x64 assembly on ***windows***.
+  - While it can be made to run on linux by replacing all syscalls and simplyfing logic, its current state is windows exclusive.
+- Download NASM for windows.
+- Compile with the following: ```nasm -f win64 mipsAssembler.asm -o mipsAssembler.obj```
+- Link object file, ```link /entry:_start /subsystem:windows WinExecNotepad.obj /nodefaultlib```

 **Usage:**
-- For assembler, a MIPS file must be saved as *'assembly.asm'* in the same directory as program execution
+- For assembler, a MIPS file must be saved as *'assembly.asm'* in the same directory as program execution.
-- For disassembler, a *'machine.bin'* binary file must be saved in the same directory as program execution
+- For disassembler, a *'machine.bin'* binary file must be saved in the same directory as program execution.
-  - This does not have to be assembled with the assembler, can be done using alternative programs like MARS
+  - This does not have to be assembled with the assembler, can be done using alternative programs like MARS.
-  - A text represented binary file is also allowed, literal 1s and 0s, which must be saved as "binary.bin"
+  - A text represented binary file is also allowed, literal 1s and 0s, which must be saved as "binary.bin".
-- Run the assembler/disassembler and output files will be created in current directory
+- Run the assembler/disassembler and output files will be created in current directory.